Ezekiel Lol Gatkuoth

-Ambassador Ezekiel Lol Gatkuoth (2 December 1973) is a South Sudanese retired diplomat and politician and a former Minister of Petroleum of the Republic of South Sudan, after having been appointed by President Salva Kiir Mayardit on Tuesday 2 August 2016.
+Ambassador Ezekiel Lol Gatkuoth (2 December 1973) is a South Sudanese diplomat and politician and a former Minister of Petroleum of the Republic of South Sudan, after having been appointed by President Salva Kiir Mayardit on Tuesday 2 August 2016.

 Ezekiel was a former Southern Sudan Ambassador, and head of Government of South Sudan Mission in United States of America before South Sudan became the 193rd member of the United Nations General Assembly on 9 July 2011.
 He had previously served as the Representative of the Sudan People’s Liberation Movement/Army (SPLM/SPLA); South Sudan’s ruling party to the United States of America, Canada and the United Nations.

 Life and education

 Ezekiel Lol Gatkuoth was born in Jikany from Eastern Upper Nile State, South Sudan and a member of the Nuer ethnic group found both in the territories of South Sudan and neighbouring Ethiopia.
 He generally grew up in South Sudan where he was trained and served as a soldier in the Sudan Peoples’ Liberation Army (SPLA), and later became a refugee in Ethiopia, and then proceeded to United States^{[3]}.
 He continued his education in the US where he attended University of Maryland College Park earning a Bachelor of Arts in Criminology and Criminal Justice^{[4]} and later a Master of Science in Administration of Justice and Security from the University of Phoenix also in the United States of America.
 Until the time of her death on 23 August 2017, after a battle with breast cancer, Ambassador Ezekiel was happily married to Rachel Nyahok with whom they share three children (Duop, Nyamal, and Nyewech)^{[6]}.